kodell80305/three-in-one-robot/README.md

 1. Optical mount attachment points
 2. Add additional attachment points on base (e.g. for centering within Ombonad space

 My Ombonad table has a inner radius of 396 mm, magnet, arm takes at least an additonal 20 m, so we are down to 380.
 I think 350 should be okay.
-I'll use 350 which means an arm length of 87

-SCARA arm length
+I'll use 350 which means an arm length of 87.
+This is a little awkward, as this is right at the edge of the lazy susan midpoint. .
+Since I need the optical sensor underneeth, I need a shaft through the main gear for the elbow gear.
+There is an exclusion zone from 72.5 to 100 (plus and minus room for the shaft and clearance.
+There is also an excusion zone for clearance around the outer stepper .. which is at (MainGearPitchDiameter + RotaryGearPitchDiameter)/2

+At 150 teeth/15 teeth we're at 82.5.
+Nope
+At 180 teeth/18 we're at 99.
+Maybe - center of shaft is between motor and central platform At 200 teeth/20 we're at 110.
+Looking better.
+At 220 teeth/22 we're at 121
+At 240 teeth/24 we're at 132

+So, looking at 200/20, we're in the region between the middle of the lazy susan at 82.5 (distance from origin).
+I guess there is no easy way to make a eight lazy susan work ...
+I guess I am going to do a six inch version.

+SCARA_Arm_Length: 87

+## Six inch gear

+Numbers for this one would be

+LazySusanOuterHole: 128
+LazySusanInnerHole: 101
+LazySusanOuter: 140
+LazySusanInner: 88.5
+LazySusanMid: 114

+This puts the edge of central platform support at 57 mm, and the elbow 30 mm beyond that.
+So we want at least 30 mm before the motor shaft.
+So we want  (MainGearPitchDiameter + RotaryGearPitchDiameter)/2  to be 30 mm greater than the arm length of 87, so 117.
+240/24 geas seem like a good option.
+I'll start the design with these numbers.

+MainGearPitchDiameter: 240
+RotaryPitchDiameter: 24

+From shaft to central support 87-57= 30
+From shaft to rotary motor shaft 111-87=41.

+This seems workable ..
+6 inch lazy susan with 240/24 tooth

+Shaft diameter of 15 works with the bearings I have (21 OD, 15 ID)

+SCARA_Arm_Length: 87

+New components - 40 cm SCARA robot

+I'll extrude a platform that can be joined to the 240 tooth gear later

 ![image](https://github.com/user-attachments/assets/8bca2507-025c-4213-a905-7a51a1a512fd)

+So, I need to take care of modlling the following:

+* Extrude platform
+* Rotary pointer (m3 screw dropped through the gear)
+* Outer arm with 15 mm shaft & adjustment for magnet holder, slot
+* Magnet holder cylinder m3 insert,  for 20 mm diameter magnet
+* Elbow pointer/end cap to fit over shaft and secure with cotter pin
+* Holder for bearings to fill space between elbow pointer and main gear
+* 2 40 tooth? gt2 gears.
+One to fit nema motor, and one to fit a starred patter on shaft.
+This fits above gear ... hopefully gears can be tight enough around shaft.
+Larger bearings and a collar?
+*Idler mechanism to take up slack I'll have with 400 mm belt (what I have on hand).
+2 fixed and one that can slide along a slot.
+Need to check size on skate bearings
+* Outer arm

+For fun I'll inset this into the platform

+Centering mechanism for platform? ... attachment points  This can just be pressure fit.